QuantEcon/lecture-python-intro/_sources/eigen_II.md

 print(r)
 ```

-Since we have $r(A) < 1$ we can thus find the solution using the Neumann Series lemma.
+Since we have $r(A) < 1$ we can thus find the solution using the Neumann Series Lemma.

 ```{code-cell} ipython3
 I = np.identity(3)